-You might think this won't happen to you.
-You are almost certain to be wrong.
+“But surely I'll be fine,” you might think.
+Many people thought that once.
 The Zotero Forums contain countless reports over many years of database corruption resulting from the use of cloud storage folders.
-Sometimes people are able to restore from a backup or recover by using the Zotero Database Repair Tool, but other people lose all their Zotero data.
+Sometimes people are able to restore from a backup or recover by using the Zotero Database Repair Tool, but other people lose some or all of their Zotero data.
 Don't be one of those people.

-The safe way to access Zotero data across multiple computers is to keep your data directory in the default location and use Zotero Sync.
+The easiest and safest way to access Zotero data across multiple computers is to keep your data directory in the default location and use Zotero Sync.
 For ways to safely use external cloud storage without jeopardizing your data, see Alternative Syncing Solutions.

-(Technically, there's one exception to the above: if you only ever use Zotero on one computer and never even set up another instance of Zotero to point to the same cloud storage folder, storing your data directory in cloud storage should be relatively safe.
-However, people do occasionally encounter weird problems resulting from cloud storage folders not behaving like normal filesystem folders.
-And, of course, if you ever accidentally point Zotero at the same cloud storage folder in the future, you're likely to corrupt the database at that time.)
+(Technically, there is one exception to the above: if you only ever use Zotero on one computer and never even set up another instance of Zotero to point to the same cloud storage folder, storing your data directory in cloud storage should be relatively safe.
+However, people do occasionally encounter odd problems resulting from cloud storage folders not behaving like normal filesystem folders, and we're not able to provide any support for such problems.
+And, of course, if you ever accidentally point another copy of Zotero at the same cloud storage folder in the future, you're likely to corrupt the database at that time.)